TejasShinkar12/Eat-Fit-1/docs/status.md

 - **Inventory View & Manual Edits:**
     - **Status:** In Progress
     - **Notes:**
-        - **Inventory create (manual add) API is fully implemented and tested (backend).**
+        - **Inventory create (manual add), update (PATCH), and delete (DELETE) APIs are now fully implemented and tested (backend).**
-        - Inventory CRUD (edit, delete, mark as consumed) is not fully implemented (backend & frontend).
+        - **Inventory CRUD (create, update, delete) is now complete and covered by comprehensive tests, including edge cases, ownership enforcement, validation, and cascade delete of consumption logs.**
-        - Pydantic summary/detail schemas and paginated endpoints in place.
+        - Partial and full updates, ownership enforcement, validation, and error handling are all in place for inventory updates and deletes.
-        - Validation and error handling implemented.
+        - Comprehensive tests for the update and delete endpoints have been added.
         - Frontend screens for inventory list, add/edit, and detail not complete.

 - **Fitness Profile-Based Calorie Tracking:**